Tlf/tlf/doc/README_QTC.txt

   Tlf will find the next number QSO, which doesn't contain the current callsign (see contest rules 7.2).
 Note, that if you don't have eonugh QSO, you can't send the maximum (10), eg. you have only 9 QSO.
+If you type greater number than available QTC number, the field value will be aligned to maximum number!
 * in RECV mode, every QSO line has a status, which could be:
   "invalid", "valid", "confirmed".
 This status is indicated by a sign at the end of the line.
 When a line is invalid, you can